inducer/loopy/doc/tutorial.rst

   See :ref:`expression-syntax` for a full list of allowed constructs in the left- and right-hand side expression of an assignment.

-Loopy also needs to know which OpenCL device to target.  ``ctx.devices[0]`` specifies the first device in our OpenCL context.

 As you create and transform kernels, it's useful to know that you can always see loopy's view of a kernel by printing it.